tanya-domi/reactjs-Application-Gitops-Argocd/README.md

 Step 12: Creating an A-Record in AWS Route 53 Using ALB DNS.
 Step 13: Clean up.
 Conclusion

-# Project Introduction:
-DevSecOps Kubernetes Project Guide: Learn to set up a robust Three-Tier architecture on AWS using Kubernetes (EKS) with DevOps best practices and security measures.
-Gain hands-on experience in deploying, securing, and monitoring a scalable application.

 # Project Overview:
 In this project, we will cover the following key aspects: